 During his tenure as Athletics Director, the number of endowed scholarships has risen from 19 to 152, and the value of all endowed scholarships increased from $1 million to more than $8 million.

 His solid reputation has landed him on prominent regional and national committees.
 He has served in various capacities with the Horizon League, including chair of the strategic planning committee, chair of the executive council, chair of the finance committee, chair of the television committee, and liaison for men’s basketball.
 He served on the NCAA Division I Football Championship Selection Committee; was on the NCAA Division I Football Issues Committee; served as the Central Region Chair of the NCAA Regional Advisory Committee and as the president of the FCS Athletic Directors Association.
 He also served four years on the NCAA Championship and Competition Cabinet.
 Prior to the 2015 season, he was chosen to be a member of the newly formed NCAA Football Competition Committee.

 Strollo returned to his alma mater in 1996 as athletic business manager.
 In March 2000, he was named the school's Associate Executive Director of Athletics.
 In his short time in that capacity, he helped spearhead the transition into the Horizon League.
 He succeeded current YSU President James P. Tressel as Executive Director of Athletics in July of 2001, which was YSU’s first year of competition in the Horizon League.

-Ron and his wife, Nicole Kent-Strollo, reside in Austintown with their two children, Ryan and Rachel, both YSU students.
+Ron and his wife, Nicole Kent-Strollo, reside in Austintown with their two children, Ryan, a 2018 YSU graduate and three-year letterwinner on the YSU men’s basketball team, and Rachel, a junior at YSU.
 Nicole, a former YSU student-athlete who competed in track and cross country from 1989 through 1993, is YSU’s Director of Student Outreach and Support as well as an assistant cross country/track and field coach for the Penguins.